Acuzle/acutils/doc/sheet.md

 PARAMETERS
 ----------
+(str) sheetpath:
-- sheetpath (str): Absolute path of the file to load.
+Absolute path of the file to load.

 RETURNS
 -------
+(pandas.DataFrame) df:
-- df (pandas.DataFrame): The DataFrame loaded from the file.
+The DataFrame loaded from the file.

 RAISES
 ------
+(ValueError) err:
-ValueError: If the file extension is not supported.
+If the file extension is not supported.

 # add_suffix_to_cells_from_a_column